acmutd/hackportal/docs/set-up.md

 To set up Firebase APIs, first go to the [Firebase Console](https://console.firebase.google.com).
 Make sure to switch to your intended account before continuing.

 Now create a Firebase project or use an existing Firebase project.
-(Project maintainers should use an existing project and see the section below.).

 - If creating a new project, create a new web application and take note of the configuration code provided.
 Copy that somewhere.